Send photos and a location pin

 Dishwasher connection Randburg

-A dishwasher connection is a small plumbing job with a high damage risk if the inlet valve, hose route, waste spigot, pressure behaviour or drain path is wrong.
+A dishwasher connection is a small plumbing job with a high damage risk if the inlet valve, hose option, waste spigot, pressure behaviour or drain path is wrong.
 For Randburg kitchens, the connection should be treated as appliance water-safety work, not a quick hose fit.

 Randburg emergency box